marcnaa/gemini-2-live-angular/README.md

 # Gemini 2.0 Live API Demo

 ## Overview
 This project showcases Gemini 2.0 real-time multimodal AI capabilities in a web application using Angular.
-Currently the Live API is only available for `Gemini 2.0 Flash Experimental`.
+Currently the Live API is only available for `Gemini 2.0 Flash Live`.

 This project demonstrates integration with Google's Gemini AI models through the `@google/genai` library now in (Technical) [Preview](https://github.com/googleapis/js-genai/commit/da38b6df88705c8ff1ea9a2e1c5ffa596054b382).

 > This project started as a migration to Angular of the [Live API - Web console](https://github.com/google-gemini/multimodal-live-api-web-console) as is only available in React at the moment.

+## What's new?

+[10th April]
+- New model: `Gemini 2.0 Flash Live` replaces `Gemini 2.0 Flash Experimental`.
+- 3 more voices: Leda, Orus, and Zephyr.
+- Live configuration options:
+  - Setup automatic context window compression via `config.contextWindowCompression`.
+  - Adjust Gemini's voice quality output: 16kHz (low) and 24kHz (medium) via `config.generationConfig.mediaResolution`.

+[26th March]
+- Enable transcripts for both user and Gemini via a third party API (DeepGram).

 ## Core Features
 - Starter kit based on [Live API - Web console](https://github.com/google-gemini/multimodal-live-api-web-console)
 - TypeScript GenAI SDK for Gemini 2.0 API
-- Real-time streaming voice from and to Gemini 2.0 API
+- Real-time streaming voice from and to Gemini 2.0 Live API
-- Real-time streaming video from webcam or screen to Gemini 2.0 API
+- Real-time streaming video from webcam or screen to Gemini 2.0 Live API
 - Natural language text generation
 - Interactive chat functionality
 - Google Search integration for current information